 Plunging case rates spur cautious optimism in D.C., Maryland and Virginia.
-But experts say the crisis is far from over.
+But experts say the trauma is far from over.

 Trauma and grief remain

-Jordan Asher, chief physician executive of Sentara Healthcare, which operates in southwest Virginia, said staff members are still swamped even though the number of covid-19 patients at the system’s 12 hospitals has dropped from a peak of 550 in February to 110 this week
+Jordan Asher, chief physician executive of Sentara Healthcare, which operates in Virginia and North Carolina, said staff members are still swamped even though the number of covid-19 patients at the system’s 12 hospitals has dropped from a peak of 550 in February to 110 this week

 More people are emerging from their isolated bubbles to seek medical care for chronic conditions — many of which have worsened in the past year, he said.
 Doctors are finding heart conditions and vascular diseases that have deteriorated rapidly without medical intervention, growing cancers that went undetected for months, and mental impairments that have grown more acute.